 Aggravated assault can be charged as a first degree felony.
 A first degree felony is the most serious felony charge and carries a possible range of punishment of between 5 and 99 years and life if convicted, and up to a $10,000 fine.
 This huge range of punishment should tell you that there are a lot of variables that should be considered in a given case. if serious bodily injury occurs or a deadly weapon is used, and one of the following situations is also present:

-- If a deadly weapon is used and the victim is a family member or household member
+If a deadly weapon is used against someone who is a family member or household member.

-- If the offender knows that the victim is a security officer while the officer is performing a duty as a security officer
+Or, if the person knows that the victim of the crime is a security officer (again, the officer must be performing a duty as a security officer)

-- If the actor is in a motor vehicle and shoots a firearm in the direction of a house
+Or, if the person is in a motor vehicle and shoots a gun in the direction of a house.